What Are The Different Layers Of A Flat Roof? (3 Main Parts)

 commercial building with multi-layered flat rooftop

-Flat roofs tend to wear better compared to the traditional steep-slope style.
-However, they’re much more complex than you’d imagine.
+Flat roofs are also more complex than you might imagine.
 For starters, they have a surprising number of layers, and they’re not 100% flat.
 They also can cost a bit more than your traditional roofing system, depending on the size of your property.

 Want to learn more about the different layers of a flat roof and the materials used?
 Keep reading!